-While the evidence on the effects of minimum tobacco purchase ages have focused specifically on smoking rates among youth and young adults, it is possible that raising the minimum purchase age could also decrease smoking rates among older adults in the future.
-Research indicates that smoking is most likely to be initiated during adolescence, most adults who smoke daily initiated smoking by 18 years of age, and early smoking onset is associated with decreased likelihood of cessation.
-So the declines in the tobacco/vaping use rates associated with increasing the minimum purchase age for tobacco and vaping products may extend beyond the age groups directly impacted by the change.
+Although the evidence on the effects of minimum tobacco purchase ages have focused specifically on smoking rates among youth and young adults, it is possible that raising the minimum purchase age could also decrease smoking rates among older adults in the future.
+Research indicates that 95% of adult smokers begin smoking before they turn 2112 and early smoking onset is associated with decreased likelihood of cessation.
+Therefore, declines in the tobacco/vaping use rates associated with increasing the minimum purchase age for tobacco and vaping products may extend beyond the age groups directly impacted by the change.